FDA Study Links Kratom to 152 Overdose Deaths

 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in kratom lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Free Case Evaluation: Again, if you feel you’ve been harmed by the side effects of kratom, or that you developed symptoms of food poisoning after using the drug, you should contact our law firm immediately.
+Free Case Evaluation: Again, if you feel you’ve been harmed by the side effects of kratom, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.